Organization Memberships

 If you already have a paid personal subscription

-Corbis handles this as a transition, not as an instant replacement.
+Corbis treats this as a transition, not an instant swap.

 - your personal subscription will be scheduled to end at the end of its current billing period

-- your access level during the overlap may come from either your personal plan or the organization plan
+- your access during the overlap may reflect either your personal plan or the organization plan (whichever is higher)

 - your personal balance is frozen so it can potentially be restored if team access ends early